Betting Money Line: A Straightforward System of Betting

 In the example above, New Orleans Saints are the side with the better chances to win, forcing you to bet $150 to win a profit of $100.
 If you bet on the Cowboys on the other hand, you should bet just $100 to win a profit of $200, which is reasonable considering that the team is an underdog to come out on top.
-Overtime counts for the bets you make unless contrary is stated.
+Overtime counts for the bets you make unless the contrary is stated.

 Major League Baseball (MLB)

-The process is very similar in the game of Baseball, your preferred Sportsbook provides you with the likely result backing the favorite team which comes with low odds and the less likely result with more odds, for a clearer understanding, look at the scenario where a Sportsbook displays this:
+The process is very similar in the game of Baseball, your preferred Sportsbook provides you with the likely result backing the favorite team which comes with low odds and the less likely result with more odds, for a clearer understanding, look at the scene where a Sportsbook displays this:

 New York Yankees -175